LightningX VPN Logo

 4. Is VPN legal in India?

 Yes, it is legal to use VPNs in India.
-However, new laws require VPN providers to store user data (such as IP address).
+However, new laws require VPN providers to store user data (such as IP addresses).

 If you want to keep your online information private, consider using a good VPN with virtual servers outside of India.